Graduate

 Trevor Zaucha

-Trevor Zaucha is a second-year doctoral student at the Hubbard School of Journalism and Mass Communication.
+Trevor Zaucha is a third-year doctoral student at the Hubbard School of Journalism and Mass Communication at the University of Minnesota.
 His research concerns the political economy of emerging media, money, gambling, game studies, and labor.
-Zaucha received his Bachelor of Science in Advertising from the University of Illinois at Urbana-Champaign (2016) and Master of Arts in Mass Communication from the University of Minnesota (2022).
-He has published twice in New Media & Society and has a forthcoming book chapter.
-He has presented his work at the ICA Game Studies Preconference.
-Additionally, he has been a graduate instructor for JOUR 1501: Digital Games and Society during his time at the University of Minnesota.
+Zaucha received his Bachelor of Science in Advertising from the University of Illinois (2016) and Master of Arts in Mass Communication from the University of Minnesota (2022).
+He has published twice in New Media & Society and once in Information, Communication & Society.
+Additionally, he has contributed a book chapter to “Non-Fungible Tokens: Multidisciplinary Perspectives.”
+He has presented his work at the ICA Game Studies Preconference and the ICA main conference.
+During his time at the University of Minnesota, Zaucha has served as a graduate instructor for JOUR 1501: Digital Games and Society.
 Prior to his enrollment in the Hubbard School, he worked for a number of years at a marketing technology company in Austin, Texas.

 Master’s Students